Exception Requests

-General requests, and request forms for out of class resident, more than one bed-bound resident, video cameras and more.
+General requests, and request forms for an out-of-class resident, more than one bed-bound resident, vacation or absence from the home, and more.

 Adult Care Home Program moves to Gresham.